In quiet Georgia subdivision, neighbor says he saw man accused of killing 4 shoot man in street

 “What was going through that man’s mind after he did all he done?”
 Foster wondered.
 “It was unreal.”

-Foster didn’t know at the time that multiple people who had been shot, but said he got a call from a friend who is a retired police officer.
+Foster didn’t know at the time that multiple people had been shot, but said he got a call from a friend who is a retired police officer.

 “He called me and said ‘Ron, y’all stay in or go somewhere,'” Foster said “We did.”